tripledubs/tictactoe/README.md

 	Example: http://cs2.uco.edu/~gq011/tictactoe/?controller=api&method=start&boardsize=3

 connect
-	Description: Description: Joins a player to a game and returns a player id.
+	Description: Joins a player to a game and returns a player id.
 	First player to connect successfully gets the playerid of p1, first to move.
 	Second player to connect successfully gets the playerid of p2, second to move.